Traditional Exterior Paint Colors

 Think red is overdone?
 Do you want something truly unique?
-Try a shade of violet that’s muted, light, and combines shades of grey and white for something truly special.
+Try a shade of violet that’s muted and light combining shades of grey and white for something truly special.

-Smokey violet paints have all the classic shades and feelings that other rustic paint colors have: it elicits a “natural” feel, blends well with nature, rich undertones of grey, etc. But, it’s unique in that purple and violet are not used all that often in traditional homes.
+Smokey violet paints have all the classic shades and feelings that other rustic paint colors have: it elicits a “natural” feel, blending well with rich natural undertones of grey.
+But it’s unique in that purple and violet are not used all that often in traditional homes.

 Six Rustic Exterior Paint Colors to Consider: Which Will You Choose?